directrix1/FairestCoinFlip/README.md

 ## Summary ##

-The Fairest Coin Flip protocol describes an agreed upon method for an interested party to perform, document, and verify a coin flip or dice roll (heretofore, coin flip) in a way which guarantees that no member of the party can skew the outcome in their favor.
+The Fairest Coin Flip protocol describes an agreed upon method for an interested party to perform, document, and verify a coin flip or dice roll in a way which guarantees that no member of the party can skew the outcome in their favor.
 Provided is a zlib licensed reference implementation in C.

 ## Software ##